Dashboard

 - Admin Secret — update the admin authentication secret

-- Developer Resources — links to API docs, CLI, and reference material
+- Developer Resources — links to API docs and service ports

 Proxy configuration